Inclusive Mentoring & Teaching Development

 Inclusive teaching involves a deliberate effort by faculty to create a learning environment that attends to and supports the needs of students with a variety of backgrounds, learning interests, and abilities.
 Inclusive pedagogical strategies shape the dynamics in teaching-learning spaces, affect individual's experiences in those spaces, and influence course and curriculum design.
 Inclusive teaching attends to the range of identities in the classroom and helps all students feel equally valued.

 The Inclusive Excellence Teaching Institute is specifically designed to provide Affiliate and Tenure-Track faculty at all ranks with a transformative space to learn and strategize about inclusive excellence in teaching and learning.
 The Institute will encourage an atmosphere of cultural humility through the examination of social identity and bias.
 Motivational frameworks, barriers to learning for diverse student learners, and proactive strategies will also be introduced.
 Essential pedagogical approaches that promote an inclusive classroom environment will be modeled and explored.
 Through pre-assigned readings, access to group Bb site, and facilitated discussions, participants will begin the process of transforming their courses/curriculum, units, and colleges.
-The Institute will be facilitated by Drs.
-Chasity Bailey-Fakhoury and Sherry Johnson.
+The Institute will be facilitated by Dr. Sherry Johnson.

-Registration is limited to 16 faculty members.
-Register in Sprout.
+Registration is limited to 9 faculty members.

 THREE-DAY INTENSIVE INSTITUTE